centreon/centreon-broker/doc/en/release_notes/broker20.04.rst

 Tcp connections
 ===============
-A keep alive is added on acceptor side sockets.
+If the connection between two peers is flapping, it could be difficult for one to reconnect to the other and this could lead to many CLOSE_WAIT on the acceptor side.

 ************
 Enhancements